-Its purpose is to show what we, the Council, will do about the priorities set out in the Sustainable Community Strategy for Pendle.
-It also lists the big things that we'll be doing as a Council that are just as important to us.
+Its purpose is to show what we, the Council, will do about the strategic priorities for Pendle.
+It lists the big things that we'll be doing as a Council that are important to us.

 Our Financial Strategy is informed by the priorities in it.
 Individual service plans and targeted delivery plans / policies and strategies, such as the Jobs and Growth Strategy for Pendle, identify in more detail how we intend to achieve our priority outcomes.